Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 If I can answer yes to these questions for both approaches, then the ultimate choice doesn't matter.
 If one of these questions is a "no", then it's easy to explain why a specific solution or approach isn't needed.

+It's a simple framework, and there is definitely nuance to each situation, but these questions have helped me reach a decision quickly in most cases.
 Sometimes, you'll have to compromise for the greater good.
-And that's okay too.
+That's okay too.
 Leadership isn't about winning every argument; it's about making decisions that move the team forward.

 ## Tough conversations are part of the job